 The U.S. Centers for Disease Control and Prevention (CDC) has developed estimates of what it would cost each state to adequately fund a comprehensive tobacco control effort.
 These estimates make it very clear that each state could run a strong statewide tobacco prevention program with only a fraction of the settlement payments they receive each year from the tobacco companies.

-Fifteen years after the 1998 state tobacco settlement, Nevada ranks 40th in the nation in funding programs to prevent kids from smoking and help smokers quit, according to a national report.
+Twenty years after the 1998 state tobacco settlement, Nevada ranks 50th in the nation in funding programs to prevent kids from smoking and help smokers quit, according to a national report.

-Nevada currently spends $1 million per year on tobacco prevention and cessation programs using the MSA payments it receives, which is just 3.1% of the $32.5 million recommended by the CDC.
+Nevada currently spends $1 million per year on tobacco prevention and control programs using the MSA payments it receives, which is just 3.1% of the $32.5 million recommended by the CDC.

 Other key findings for Nevada include: